obold0622/CEHv11/modules/1-Introduction.md

 Based on BS799 but focuses on security objectives and provides security controls based on industry best practice.

 ### **HIPAA**
-**"Health Insurance Portability and Accountability Act"** a law that set's privacy standards to protect patient medical records and health information shared between doctors, hospitals and insurance providers.
+**"Health Insurance Portability and Accountability Act"** A law that sets privacy standards to protect patient medical records and health information shared between doctors, hospitals, and insurance providers.

 ### **SOX**
 **"Sarbanes-Oxley Act" Law** that requires publicly traded companies to submit to independent audits and to properly disclose financial information.